sagiegurari/simple-oracledb/docs/api.md

 This function invokes the provided action (function) with a valid connection object and a callback.<br>
 The action can use the provided connection to run any connection operation/s (execute/query/transaction/...) and after finishing it must call the callback with an error (if any) and result.<br>
+For promise support, the action can simply return a promise instead of calling the provided callback.<br>
 This function will ensure the connection is released properly and only afterwards will call the provided callback with the action error/result.<br>
 This function basically will remove the need of caller code to get and release a connection and focus on the actual database operation logic.<br>
 It is recommanded to create a pool and use the pool.run instead of oracledb.run as this function will create a new connection (and release it) for each invocation,